MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

 **Upgrade Versions**

-If you want to replace an older version, you should uninstall the older distribution before installing the new version (there is no in-place upgrade).
+If you want to replace an older version rather than run side-by-side, you can uninstall the older distribution before installing the new version (there is no in-place upgrade).
 See [Uninstall Microsoft R Server to upgrade to a newer version](rserver-install-uninstall-upgrade.md) for instructions.

 **Requirements**